hotshot07/computer_networks_project-2/README.md

 python3 client.py (open as many terminal windows as clients you desire)\
 Important to start server process before any client.

-(client.py file should be ran for testing the code as shown above) (gui.py file was made to run the GUI version of client.py however is unused for testing due to errors)

 ![demo](images/demo.png)

+(client.py file should be ran for testing the code as shown above - gui.py file was made to run the GUI version of client.py however is unused for testing due to errors)

 ## Heatmap